Trixarian/NetherSX2-patch/README.md

 Alternatively, NetherSX2-builder and xdelta patch in the Downloads section can be used to create a copy of NetherSX2 with these changes pre-applied

 ## Using these scripts
-Once you have a copy of the NetherSX2 APK named 15210-v1.5-4248-noads.apk, drop it in the same folder as remove-adservices.bat and update-files.bat
+Once you have a copy of the NetherSX2 APK named 15210-v1.5-4248-noads.apk, drop it in the same folder as patch-files.bat and update-files.bat
-1. Run remove-adservices.bat to remove the Google Ad Services left in the APK.
+1. Run patch-files.bat to patch your NetherSX2 APK to the latest version.
 This will reduce the APK size by about 400KB
-2. Run update-files.bat to apply the bug fixes and update the GameDB, Controller Support, and the Widescreen and No-Interlace Patches
+2. Copy the now modified version of 15210-v1.5-4248-noads.apk back to your phone and install it using your File Manager

-3. Copy the now modified version of 15210-v1.5-4248-noads.apk back to your phone and install it using your File Manager
+You can now use update-files.bat with the above APK to update the GameDB, Controller Support, and the Widescreen and No-Interlace Patches at a later date without needing to repatch it each time

 **Linux version:**